BiancaDavey/AQI-Calculator/README.md

-# air-quality
+# AQI Calculator

-air-quality is a program for providing Air Quality Index (AQI) readings.
+AQI Calculator is a program for providing Air Quality Index (AQI) readings calculated from user input of ozone, sulfur dioxide and particle values.

 ## Features